TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 In the file above there will be a few key points:

-- The first block of the file looks really like a Dockerfile -> That is the base Dockerfile.
+- The first block of the file looks like a Dockerfile -> That is the base Dockerfile.
 - Command declarations: ci, lint, test, build.
 - The ci command can refer to other command by using `Build +<command_ref>`.
-- If the command doesn't have `FROM` then it will use the base Dockerfile.
+- Command doesn't have `FROM` directive then it will use the base default Dockerfile.
 - To execute any of the commands you can run `earthly +<command_name>`

 4. To run the CI in local: